 They reflect light and the view of the ceiling which makes the room feel larger.

-A large window shaped floor mirror also provides the illusion of more windows…which adds to the illusion of more space.
+A large window shaped floor mirror also provides the illusion of more windows.
+Which in turn, adds to the illusion of more space.

 Overhead lights or ceiling fans that hang down draw attention to how low the ceiling is.

-Using lamps and wall sconces helps to avoid this situation.
+Using flush-mounted lighting, table lamps and wall sconces helps to avoid this situation.

 Or hang a pendant that can be swagged over a table.